Over 70 million Ethiopians – 63% of the country’s 110-million people – do not have access to electricity.

 Consumer culture in Ethiopia is typified by tiny disposable income, distrust of unfamiliar technology and heavy dependence on kerosene lamps, wax candles and dry-cell battery torches.
 All of these are expensive, inefficient, hazardous to health and / or harmful to the environment.

-Most of the solar products imported to Ethiopia each year are sold by large distributors seeking to maximize volume and margins with no regard for product quality, product relevance or market-confidence building.
+Most solar products imported to Ethiopia are sold by large distributors who seek to maximize volume and margins with no regard for product quality, product relevance or market-confidence building.

-Low Quality: 76% of current products do not meet Lighting Global certification standards.3
+• Low quality: 76% of products currently imported do not meet Lighting Global certification standards.

-Poor Service: Wholesalers do not invest time and resources in after sales maintenance and repair services, leaving clients no recourse when low quality products inevitably fail.
+• Poor service: Wholesalers do not offer after sales maintenance or repair, leaving users no recourse when low quality products fail.

-One-size-fits-all: Wholesalers and foreign companies lack community ties and contextual understanding, pushing products and services ill-suited to actual community and household needs.
+• One size fits all: Wholesalers and foreign companies lack community ties and contextual understanding, pushing products and services which are not necessarily suited to actual community and household needs.